-We recommend that management take a pro-active approach and assess their risk exposure to a cyber-attack.
-An internal team with the proper information technology experience can be used or a third party vendor that specializes in this type of assessment can be used.

-Once a review is completed, we recommend that policies and procedures be developed to mitigate each identified risk to an acceptable level that fits with the organization's determined risk tolerance.
-We also recommend that the community look into obtaining Cyber Liability Insurance which will help to mitigate the costs associated with a breach in information technology security.
+We had recommended that management take a pro-active approach and assess their risk exposure to a cyber-attack.
+An internal team with the proper information technology experience can be used or a third-party vendor that specializes in this type of assessment can be used.
+We also recommended that the community look into obtaining Cyber Liability Insurance which would help to mitigate the costs associated with a breach in information technology security.